RADalian/cube/tutorial/step8.md

 # Add Control to Rotate Cube Matrix

 After the cube matrix created, it's interesting to add some control to make the cube matrix rotate.
-To rotate the cube, we need to determine which axis to rotate the cube, how many angles to rotate and whehter the rotation is clockwise.
+To rotate the cube, we need to determine which axis to rotate, how many angles to rotate and whehter the rotation is clockwise.
 We need add some controls to confirm the action for rotating the cube.

 ## Add The Rotation Action Controls

-We need add controls to make the cube rotate
+We need add below HTML controls to make the cube rotate

 - HTML control to select which axis to rotate
 - HTML control to select how many angles to rotate